Any links to Amazon are affiliate links.

 I appreciate the contributions from these women.
 And as always, if you have any advice to add, please do so!

-In The Baby Whisperer Solves All Your Problems, Tracy Hogg discusses preterm, low-birthweight babies and routines.
+In The Baby Whisperer Solves All Your Problems (affiliate link), Tracy Hogg discusses preterm, low-birthweight babies and routines.
 Here are some snippits of what she says:

 - Low-birthweight babies fall asleep while eating more often, so you have to work harder to keep them awake for feedings (page 27).